CodeoNordic/just-another-calendar/documentation/creating-events-from-calendar.md

 You are able to define a list of fields to be displayed upon selecting a time range for a new event.

+When an event is created using the built-in popup, the `onEventCreated` script defined in [`scriptNames`](./script-names.md) is ran.
+An ID is automatically assigned for the event, which can later be updated by using the [`updateEvent()`](./functions.md#updateeventsearch-data-autocreate) function.

 If the field is nested, you can access it by typing out the path, like for example `colors.background`.

 **Note:** The `start` and `end` field-names will be automatically